Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Feature Ranking Performance Simulations

-Following the simulation setup discussed in Sections \ref{subsec:sim_set_up} and \ref{subsec:robust_results}, we provide the results for the Enhancer and CCLE datasets under the linear response function in Figure \ref{fig:robust_linear_appendix}, the LSS response function in Figure \ref{fig:robust_LSS_appendix}, the polynomial interaction response function in Figure \ref{fig:robust_hier_poly_appendix}, and the linear $+$ LSS response function in Figure \ref{fig:robust_linear_lss_appendix}.
+\paragraph{Robust Regression Simulations.} Following the simulation setup from Sections \ref{subsec:sim_set_up} and \ref{subsec:robust_results}, we provide the results for the Enhancer and CCLE datasets under the linear, LSS, polynomial interaction, and linear $+$ LSS response functions with outliers in Figures \ref{fig:robust_linear_appendix} - \ref{fig:robust_linear_lss_appendix}.